Charlie Kirk (footballer): Burton Albion (loan)

 On 31 January 2023, Kirk joined Burton Albion on loan for the rest of the 2022–23 season, and made his debut as an 82nd-minute substitute and scored the 96th-minute winner in Burton's 3–2 win at Fleetwood Town on 4 February 2023.

 Crewe Alexandra (second spell)

 On 1 February 2024, Kirk returned to Crewe Alexandra on a deal until the end of the 2023–24 season, and made his second Crewe debut two days later, coming on as a 91st-minute substitute in Crewe's goal-less draw at Tranmere Rovers.
 Kirk was released by Crewe at the end of the 2023–24 season.

 Barrow

 On 22 October 2024, Kirk joined League Two side Barrow on a contract until the end of the season with the option for a further year.
 He made his Barrow debut as a second-half substitute in the side's FA Cup first round defeat by Doncaster Rovers at Holker Street on 2 November 2024.
 Kirk was released by Barrow at the end of the season.

 Altrincham

 On 29 July 2025, following a successful trial period, Kirk joined National League side Altrincham.
+He was offered - and accepted - a new contract at Altrincham at the end of the 2025–2026 season.